How does breathing actually work? What is the diaphragm and what does it do? What are belly breathing & rhythmic breathing? How do they help you run?

 You can experiment with a variety of breathing patterns (2-2, 3-3, 2-1, 1-2,¦) lying down on your back, knees bent and feet flat on the floor.
 Leaving your mouth open, face relaxed, use both mouth and nose for belly breathing.
 It is not necessary, but you can put your hands on your belly to ensure you are belly breathing.
 When you are set up, inhale for 2, exhale for 2 (if you are doing the 2-2 pattern).
 The breathing should be relaxed and continuous.
 Alternate the patterns and when you feel comfortable with this type of breathing, try adding foot taps.
 This will give you a feel of harmonizing inhale and exhale with the foot strike.

 Being comfortable with rhythmic breathing reduces the chances of an injury, and opens up many possibilities in the running life.
 Different surface, different speeds - you will adapt to things much easier when you know your breathing.

-When we are in a group and one of us starts to panic or gets upset, his breathing changes and the rest of us are prone to sync to his breathing rhythm.
-In a situation like this concentrate on your own breath, taking long deep breaths.
+When we are in a group and one of us starts to panic or gets upset, their breathing changes and the rest of us are prone to sync to their breathing rhythm.
+In a situation like this, concentrate on your own breath, taking long deep breaths.